-Intoxication assault is a serious crime that often escalates a driving while intoxicated (DWI) charge to a felony.
+Intoxication assault is a serious crime that often escalates a driving while intoxicated (DWI) charge to a felony in Texas.
 If convicted, you may face a hefty prison sentence, fines costing thousands of dollars, and a permanent criminal record.
-There are severe consequences for your future when it comes to career opportunities, the ability to apply for housing, exercising your voting rights, and even owning a firearm.
+There are also potentially severe consequences for your future when it comes to career opportunities, the ability to apply for housing, exercising your voting rights, and even owning a firearm.

 You may be worried about what you can do at this difficult time or who is best-suited to help you.
 A Fort Worth intoxication assault lawyer can be an invaluable ally when it comes to building a solid defense to mitigate the consequences of the allegations against you.
 Call the Law Offices of Randall B. Isenberg today at (214) 696-9253 for a free consultation.